In This Section

 If a convention/conference paper is made OA, and later submitted to the Journal in revised form, the author has to pay the difference between the APC of a Journal paper and the APC of a convention/conference paper before it can be published in the Journal.

 Licences and copyright

 The rights to all works published by the AES remain the property of the AES and all subsequent publication must have AES permission and acknowledgment, with the exceptions shown below arising from Open Access.

 Under normal conditions with OA papers, copyright in the article is transferred to the AES, but a license is granted to the author so that the article is made freely available for anyone to read.
 However some research funding bodies require the Creative Commons CC-BY licence to be applied to OA papers.
 Unless the research funder insists upon OA with a CC-BY licence, authors must transfer copyright in the article to the AES, otherwise it will not be published.
 Authors requesting a CC-BY licence will be asked to provide evidence of the research funder’s policy.
 If a CC-BY licence is applied, this lets others distribute, remix, tweak, and build upon the author’s work, even commercially, as long as they credit the author for the original creation.

-If an author has paid the appropriate APC, AES will allow the author to make freely available from any web site, library, or document repository, their own final corrected and submitted version of the manuscript and figures/tables (the so-called "author accepted manuscript"), provided that a link and reference is shown to the AES published version.
-The AES published version may not be made freely available by the author.
-The author may make the author accepted manuscript available only from the date of publication by AES.
+For any type of publication, if an author has paid the appropriate APC, AES will allow the author to make freely available from any web site, library, or document repository, the final published version of the paper, provided that a link and reference is shown to the AES published version, and only from the date of publication by AES.

 Fees and Paper Search